Sunday, January 31, 2010

 The Hangover: Call me biased (I work on the TV side of the studio that released it), but The Hangover is the perfect summer buddy flick.
 Bradley Cooper established himself as a star, Ken Jeong added to his string of priceless high-energy comedy cameos, and Zach Galifianakis walks off with the picture.
 Oh, I almost forgot: Mike Tyson sings Phil Collins.
 Seriously.

 The Informant!: Steven Soderbergh is probably one of the most talented artists on the planet, writing, producing, shooting and editing more than 20 films since his stunning arrival with Sex, Lies and Videotape back in 1989.
 As iconoclastic as they come, Soderbergh seems equally at home crafting crowd-pleasing major-studio fare, experimenting with no-budget digital productions and also trying to find that elusive middle: making films within the studio system that challenge audiences and bear the distinctive stamp of a substantive artist at work.
 I don't always find myself loving what he delivers, but I never want to miss one of his effots.
 The Informant! is, at once, many things: a biting satire about corporate greed, a dark comedy about human nature, and -- in Soderbergh's hands -- a whopper of a bizarre tale about a quasi-whistleblower at agricultural giant Archer Daniels Midland.
-I'm still not convinced this movie works on all levels, and the story is so bizarre as to be completely unbelievable (although most of it, apparently, is true) at times, but Matt Damon is priceless as ADM crook/hero/villain Mark Whitacre.
+I'm still not convinced this movie works on all levels, and the story is so bizarre as to be completely unbelievable at times (although most of it, apparently, is true), but Matt Damon is priceless as crook/hero/villain Mark Whitacre.
 Not everyone will care for this, and if you're expecting a straightforward take akin to Michael Mann's incredible The Insider, look elsewhere.
 But if offbeat and lacerating is your taste, this might be for you.

-The International: Clive Owen stars in this globe-trotting thriller as an Interpol agent who teams up with Naomi Watts’ New York assistant district attorney to investigate an all-powerful international bank that is mixed up in arms dealing, laundering money and overthrowing politically inconvenient governments.
+The International: Clive Owen stars in this globe-trotting thriller as an Interpol agent who teams up with Naomi Watt's New York assistant district attorney to investigate an all-powerful international bank that is mixed up in arms dealing, laundering money and overthrowing politically inconvenient governments.
 Armin Mueller-Stahl is in it, too.
-If that’s not enough, it’s got one of the all-time great shootout scenes, set in New York’s Guggenheim Museum, painstakingly recreated on a sound stage so as not to, you know, damage up the masterpieces and such.
+If that's not enough, it's got one of the all-time great shootout scenes, set in New York's Guggenheim Museum, painstakingly recreated on a sound stage so as to, you know, damage up the masterpieces and such.
 Great fun.

-Public Enemies: I regard Michael Mann as one of the best filmmakers of the last 30 years, so the release of any new picture of his takes on event status in my mind.
-As I wrote last summer when I saw the first trailer for the film: “Michael Mann directing Johnny Depp and Christian Bale in a period drama about John Dillinger?
+Public Enemies: I regard Michael Mann as one of the best filmmakrs of the last 30 years, so the release of any new picture of his takes on event status in my mind.
+As I wrote last summer when I saw the first trailer for the film: "Michael Mann directing Johnny Depp and Christian Bale in a period drama about John Dillinger?
 Fughedaboudit.
-Expectations couldn't be higher.”
-I think my hopes for the film may have been elevated in such a way that they exceeded the grasp of any mortal’s artistry, but the movie is still very very strong, with a rugged star turn by Depp and strong supporting work by Marion Cotillard as the object of Dillinger’s affection and Stephen Lang as a lawman on his trail.
+Expectations couldn't be higher."
+I think my hopes for the film may have been elevated in such a way that they exceeded the grasp of any mortal's artistry, but the movie is still very strong, with a rugged star turn by Depp and strong supporting work by Marion Cotillard as the object of Dillinger's affection and Stephen Lang as a lawman on his trail.

 Whatever Works: Larry David is great in the Woody Allen role in this comic farce also starring Evan Rachel Wood and Patricia Clarkson.
 This continues a nice run of form by writer/director Allen, including Vicki Cristina Barcelona, my favorite movie of 2008; Cassandra’s Dream, a highly underrated 2007 thriller; and Match Point, from 2005.
 (Feel free to overlook 2006’s Scoop.)